openpnp/openpnp-capture-java/README.md

 # openpnp-capture-java

-Java bindings for https://github.com/openpnp/openpnp-capture.
+Java bindings for [the openpnp-capture video capture library](https://github.com/openpnp/openpnp-capture).
 Releases include all platform binaries and support auto extraction for a "plug and play" experience.
 Simply install the Maven dependency and start capturing!